aligholamee/Chronicle/README.md

 2. **Intermediate code** eliminates the **need** of a new full compiler for every unique machine by keeping the analysis portion **same** for **all** the compilers.
 3. It becomes easier to apply the source code modifications to **improve** code **performance** by applying code **optimization** techniques on the **intermediate code**.

-### 3-Address Code
+### Three-Address Code
 In phase 3, we need to use the syntax tree which is produced in the previous section.
 That syntax tree can be converted into a **linear representation**.
 Intermediate code tends to be machine independent code.
 Therefore, code generator assumes to have unlimited number of memory storage (register) to generate code.
+A **three-address** code has at most three address locations to calculate the expression.